jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	$ cd Volumes
 	$ cd /Volumes

-The error is because without including a leading slash, Unix is trying to change to a â€˜Volumesâ€™ directory below your current level in the file hierarchy (/Volumes/USB/Unix_and_Perl_course), and there is no directory called Volumes at this location.
+The error is because without including a leading slash, Unix is trying to change to a 'Volumes' directory below your current level in the file hierarchy (/Volumes/USB/Unix_and_Perl_course), and there is no directory called Volumes at this location.

 ---